-A presidential representative democratic republic, Côte d’Ivoire (or Ivory Coast) is a country located in West Africa, on the Gulf of Guinea.
+A presidential democratic republic, Côte d’Ivoire (or Ivory Coast) is located in West Africa, on the Gulf of Guinea.
+The country declared independence from France in 1960 and was considered a stable and prosperous nation for three subsequent decades.

-Ivory Coast counts almost 27 million inhabitants, roughly divided between Muslims (50%), mainly in the north, and Christians (41%), mainly in the south.
+Ivory Coast counts over 29 million inhabitants, roughly divided between Muslims (42.5%), mainly in the north, and Christians (39.8%), mainly in the south.
 A small minority adheres to other religions.
+12.6% of the population identify as non-religious.

 Ivory Coast is a member of the Organisation of Islamic Cooperation.